nickthecook/ops/README.md

 Do you have to set up a bunch of dependencies when you want to run a new project?
 Do you ever have to reach out to other developers because when you want to run a project they wrote you get a cryptic error about a missing dependency?

-`ops.yml` allows a developer to record dependency info right inside a project.
+`ops.yml` allows a developer to record dependency info inside a project, including what operating system packages are required, and even what custom commands must be run to get a newly-cloned repo into a usable state.

 ```yaml
 dependencies: